cristina-esposito/cristina-esposito-portfolio.github.io/README.md

 #### Innovation Youth Capstone Project
-2 month consulting capstone project working with a not-for-profit organization on a data analytics solution.
+2-month consulting capstone project working with a not-for-profit organization on a data analytics solution.

 _Objective_: Develop a forecast modelling framework that would allow Innovation Youth to be able to predict how much produce to buy for the bi-weekly solidarity farmer's markets that could be used to make better ordering decisions to reduce left-overs, waste, and better manage costs.

 _Data used_:
 - Internal data: invoices, attendee tracking sheet, sales data
-- Additional/external data: synthetic data for proof of concept demonstration, seasonal produce guide, weather data
+- Additional/external data: synthetic data for proof-of-concept demonstration, seasonal produce guide, weather data

 _Tools used_ - google suite:
 - Google docs for documentation: [documentation how-to manual can be found here](assignments-projects/Innovation-Youth-Capstone/Documentation.docx)